MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-modules.md

 + If data used to train a model has missing values, any rows with missing values are skipped.

 + If data used as input when scoring against a model has missing values, the missing values are used as inputs, but nulls are propagated.
-This usually means that the result is also a missing value.
+This usually means that a null is inserted in the results instead of a valid prediction.

 Be sure to check your data before training your model.
 To impute the missing values or correct your data, use this module: